xtdeveloper/osemtek-base/README.md

 Git Submodules, so you will want to use the `--recursive` option when checking it out.

+If you forgot to check it out recursively, don't fret.
+We can fix it.
+Just do a `git submodule update --init` and it'll download and initialize the submodules.

 ## Building Dev Environment

 You will need to have [VirtualBox](https://www.virtualbox.org/) and [Vagrant](http://vagrantup.com)